JASON BENNETT, EXECUTIVE DIRECTOR

 In his spare time, Jason has served on the Seattle Mayor’s Citizens Technology and Telecommunications Advisory Board, was an elected Queen Anne Community Councilmember and is a “site restoration steward” for Pipers Creek in Carkeek Park.
 He has served on the boards of Equal Rights Washington and was chair of the 36th District Democrats, representing the Queen Anne, Magnolia, Greenwood, Belltown, and Ballard neighborhoods of Seattle.
 In 2010, Jason was honored to receive the 2010 Magnuson Award by the Washington State Democrats for “Democrat of the Year.”

 Jason was born and raised in Brookfield, Wisconsin.
 He attended Arizona State University in Tempe, Arizona where he received his Bachelor of Science in Political Science.
 He moved to Seattle in February 1996 and currently resides in Queen Anne with his partner, Mike and their dog, Kasey.

-CHRISTINA LEWIS, PROGRAM DIRECTOR
+REINY COHEN, PROGRAM DIRECTOR